- When is the deadline to apply?

 As a GGC student, if I do not get accepted into the nursing program, what other program can I pursue at GGC?

-We encourage you to discuss further options with your academic advisor.
-The exercise science program may be an option, and you will be able to use most of your Area A–F courses under this program.
+Discuss further options with your academic advisor.
+The health science degree with concentrations in patient navigation or public health may be options, and you will be able to use all of your Area A–F courses under this program.

 Reference letters should focus on your individual work ethics, professionalism, why you would be a good nurse and how you display caring behavior in line with our nursing philosophy.